adityachache/portfolio-website/README.md

 ## My Personal Website

 Welcome to my personal portfolio!
-This contains my resume / some selected personal projects I've pursued.
+This contains my resume, work experience and a few projects that I've worked on through online courses and by myself.

-This site uses Bootstrap, a template released by Blackrock Digital LLC (licensed under the MIT license).
-Thanks David Miller (of Blackrock Digital LLC) for your hard work.
+The code for this website is taken from this repository - https://github.com/madelinez820/madelinez820.github.io